 - 4. Why does the EC cooperate with NGOs?
 There are quite a few reasons.
 Some of them are, in the view of EC administrators, as follows: - NGOs are autonomous.
 They do not take advice from governments in Europe or from governments of the developing countries.
 They are answerable only to their own social bases, to their own clientel. - NGOs are based on the personal commitments of people.
 It is not like working together with an administration.
-People from NGOs have a very personal interest in the projects they are doing. - Because NGOs normally small, they are are agile: they can adapt themselves to changing situations in the countries in Europe or in the countries.
-In particular, they adapt their projects to changing situations developing countries and do not to convince a meeting of other community in case with the good NGO is always and works rapidly.
+People from NGOs have a very personal interest in the projects they are doing. - Because NGOs are normally small, they are very agile: they can adapt themselves to changing situations in the countries they work in, whether in Europe or in the developing countries.
+In particular, they can adapt their projects to changing situations in the developing countries and do not always have to convince a meeting of member states as in the case with other community projects.
+So a good NGO is always flexible and works rapidly.